frankdeng8/kubernetes-the-hard-way-oci/docs/03-compute-resources.md

 ### Verification

-List the compute instances in your default compute zone:
+List the compute instances in your default region and specified compartment:

 ```
 gcloud compute instances list